anup-ap/dotfiles/README.md

 ### Using Git and the bootstrap script

 You can clone the repository wherever you want.
-(I like to keep it in `~/Projects/dotfiles`, with `~/dotfiles` as a symlink.)
+(I like to keep it in `~/code/dotfiles`, with `~/.dotfiles` as a symlink.)
 The bootstrapper script will pull in the latest version and copy the files to your home folder.

+Note that the bootstrapper will copy *everything* in the working directory to ~ except for a few excluded paths.
+Adjust bootstrap.sh accordingly.
+I keep directories matching wip-* in the directory to try out things and migrate old config files.
+Still need to add the wildcard match for bootstrap.sh but the pattern is in the gitignore.

 ```bash
 git clone https://github.com/mathiasbynens/dotfiles.git && cd dotfiles && source bootstrap.sh